3dcitydb/3dcitydb-docs/source/intro/3dcitydb-scripts.rst

 mainly to be used by the Importer/Exporter application.
 They are written in PL/SQL (Oracle) or PL/pgSQL (PostgreSQL) and grouped by the type of operation (data manipulation, maintenance etc.).
-The APIs are introduced in chapter 4.
+The APIs are introduced in :doc:`Stored Procedures <../3dcitydb/sproc/index>` chapter.

 **UTIL**

 This folder assembles different database management utilities:

--  Grant and revoke read rights to and from the 3D City Database.
+-  :doc:`Grant and revoke read rights <../3dcitydb/multi-schema#read-and-write-access-to-a-schema>`
+   to and from the 3D City Database.

+-  :doc:`Create <../3dcitydb/multi-schema#create-and-address-database-schemas>`
--  Create additional database schemas with a 3D City Database layout (PostgreSQL-only)
+   additional database schemas with a 3D City Database layout (PostgreSQL-only)

 -  Enable or disable versioning (execution can be time-consuming)